-The requirements of this grant program under Act 185 is to administer 95% of the design and construction costs to build a SRCCCY, including costs for renovation of an existing structure for an SRCCCY or facility that houses both an SRCCCY and a juvenile detention facility.
-A county may also apply for a grant to cover 100% of the design and construction costs for an SRCCCY, or a portion of an SRCCCY, that will house only female juveniles.
-After approval by the Joint Committee on Finance, DOC shall award grants under the statewide plan and the JCGC shall monitor the progress of the grant-funded projects to ensure compliance with the program and timely completion of the facilities.
+The requirements of this grant program under Act 185 is to administer 95% of the design and construction costs to build a SRCCCY, including costs for renovation of an existing structure for an SRCCCY or facility that houses both a SRCCCY and a juvenile detention facility.
+A county may also apply for a grant to cover 100% of the design and construction costs for a SRCCCY, or a portion of a SRCCCY, that will house only female juveniles.
+After approval by the Joint Committee on Finance, DOC shall award grants under the statewide plan and the JCGC shall monitor the progress of the grantfunded projects to ensure compliance with the program and timely completion of the facilities.

-Grant applications were reviewed based on a rubric corresponding to the criteria determined by the JCGC.
-These criteria include:
+Grant applications were reviewed by committee members during several committee discussions.
+A rubric corresponding to the criteria determined by the JCGC was provided to guide these conversations.
+The application criteria include: